sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 ![Illustration of rotating your Deckahedron](images/component_rotate.png)

 Look at the attribute on your character sheet -- what symbol is it, Anchor, Bulb, Crescent, or Dart?
-Rotate your Deckahedron so that the symbol is facing forward (away from you).
-Take the top card by the edge closest to you and flip it forward so the edge is now farthest from you.
-Saying "Bam!" or making some other sound effect is recommended.
-Now the card is face-up and the symbol is facing forward.
+Take the top card and flip it face up.
+Put it down so that the symbol faces the GM.
+(Saying "Bam!" or making some other sound effect is optional.)

 ![Illustration of flipping a card forward](images/component_flip.png)

 The top of the flipped card shows ✗s or ✔s.
+These tell you the result of the move.
+Consistently facing the result towards the GM helps simplify the GM's bookkeeping and helps the game stay fast-paced.

 ![Illustration of reading a card](images/component_read.png)